r59q/geekbench-cpu-specs/README.md

 node create-cpu-list.js geekbench-cpu-list.json
 ```

+If you already have a cpu-list.v1.json file, it will be used as a cache to avoid re-fetching data for CPUs that haven't changed.
+The script will only fetch data for new CPUs or those that have updated scores.

 You can also just download the cpu-list.v1.json file from this repository.
 It will be the same file you can generate running it yourself.
+It is updated once per day automatically.

 Example output:
 ```json